 DARING Innovation Grants

-2020-2021 DARING Innovation Grant Recipients
+2021-2022 DARING Innovation Grant Recipients

-The District 128 Foundation for Learning continued its mission to enhance and enrich learning in Community High School District 128 by awarding six DARING Innovation Grants totaling $9,074.00 to Libertyville High School and Vernon Hills High School teachers.
-The 2020-2021 grant winners were announced and celebrated during the 1-28 Day of Giving on January 28, 2021.
-This year's grants brought the number of grants awarded by the Foundation since 2008 to 169 and the total dollars funded to $254,813.33.
-In addition, the Foundation has given money to the high schools for project funding and assistance for students in need.
-To date, the Foundation has given LHS and VHHS $480,420.72 in funding for these initiatives.
+The District 128 Foundation for Learning continued its mission to enhance and enrich learning in Community High School District 128 by awarding 13 DARING Innovation Grants totaling $28,033.00 to Libertyville High School and Vernon Hills High School teachers.
+The 2021-2022 grant winners were announced and will be celebrated during the 1-28 Day of Giving on January 28, 2022.
+This year's grants brought the number of grants awarded by the Foundation since 2008 to 182 and the total dollars funded to $282,846.33.
+The Foundation has also funded $128,600 for project funding to LHS and VHHS.
+Total funding for Innovation Grants and Projects is $411,446.33.

-The 2020-2021 DARING Innovation Grants Winners
+The 2021-2022 DARING Innovation Grants Winners

 Founded in 2007, the Foundation for Learning was established to enhance and enrich the instructional program in District 128 by obtaining resources through community partnerships.